FOCUS-Rio Tinto ready to splash out on copper

 If it can’t land a big copper project, it is weighing the cumulative power of a series of more modest acquisitions to increase its exposure to a metal expected to be in high demand from the electric vehicle and renewable energy industries, the sources said.

-He declined to say how much Rio would pay or specify any projects.
+He declined to say how much Rio would pay or to specify any projects.

-One banker with knowledge of the matter said for high-quality assets, where there are large reserves of high-grade copper, Rio Tinto would be ready to pay a premium of 30-40 percent over any target’s stock market value.
+One banker with knowledge of the matter said for high-quality assets, where there are large deposits of high-grade copper, Rio Tinto would be ready to pay a premium of 30-40 percent over any target’s stock market value or, if unlisted, over the value of the project’s copper reserves.

 The banker declined to be named as the matter is confidential.
-Companies that hold prime copper projects can be worth anything in the region of $1 billion to $10 billion, depending on the size of their reserves, according to analysts.
+Companies that hold prime copper projects can be worth from $1 billion to $10 billion, depending on the size of their reserves, analysts say.

 Copper, by contrast, is regarded as a futureproof metal because of its widespread industrial use.